 Erin De Vos, LPC, works with people to successfully meet life's challenges, navigate change, and develop a practice to grow into their best selves as individuals or families.
 She has worked in the field of counseling for more than 15 years and has experience working with children, teens, adults, and families from all walks of life.

 Erin specializes in working with those who have experienced trauma, as well as clients who may experience and struggle with depression, anxiety, relationship problems, life transitions, stress, and loss.
 She uses a variety of treatment modalities to support change and will work in collaboration with the individual or family to find the best fit.
 She uses therapies such as EMDR (Eye Movement Desensitization and Reprocessing) and Trauma-Focused Cognitive Behavioral Therapy.
 She also uses traditional talk therapy, CBT, somatic body-based work, mindfulness, and play therapy.

 Ph (608) 567-4465, Extension 109

-Lori Duzan, LPC, received her Master’s Degree in Educational Psychology from the University of Minnesota-Duluth, and she has worked for many years in the community-based mental health sector.
-Lori has been clinically trained in multiple evidence-based treatment models including EMDR (Eye Movement Desensitization and Reprocessing), Trauma-Focused Cognitive Behavioral Therapy, Child Parent Psychotherapy, and Motivational Interviewing; she utilizes these and other clinical approaches to treat children, teens, and adults.
+Lori Duzan, LPC, received her Master of Arts (MA) Degree in Educational Psychology, and she has worked for many years in the mental health sector.
+Lori has been clinically trained in multiple evidence-based treatment models including EMDR, Trauma-Focused Cognitive Behavioral Therapy, Child Parent Psychotherapy, and Motivational Interviewing, and she utilizes these and other clinical approaches to treat children, teens, and adults.